platipodium/tame/doc/joss/paper.md

 # Summary

 The Trait-based Adaptive Ecosystem Model (TAME) is a flexible and modular model system representing the material flows and trophic interactions in an aquatic environment.
-It is space-agnostic and can therefore be applied in zero-dimensional to three-dimensional hydrodynamic contexts via the Framework for Aquatic Biogeochemical Models (FABM @Bruggeman2014).
+It is space-agnostic and can therefore be applied in zero-dimensional to three-dimensional hydrodynamic contexts via the Framework for Aquatic Biogeochemical Models [@Bruggeman2014].

 As components of TAME, biogeochemical and ecological processes mediated by bacteria, by phytoplankton, and by zooplankton and higher trophic levels are represented.
 Material flows of main carbon and a user-configurable constellation of major nutrients like phosphorous and nitrogen, or minor nutrients like silicate or iron are represented, along with their variable stoichiometry in different biological compartments.
 Stoichiometry and body size of biological compartments are adaptive traits that evolve towards optimizing the fitness of the respective compartments.